johnpickett/django-quiz-docker/README.md

-NOTE: This is not production grade.
+TE: This is not production grade.

 Quick Docker implementation of Tom Walker's django_quiz project (with a few outstanding PRs): https://github.com/tomwalker/django_quiz